nathanyap17/react-element-quiz/README.md

 # Elemental Quiz - What's Your Personality?

-Welcome to **Elemental Quiz**, a captivating React-based personality quiz crafted as the final project for Codédex's React Valley course.
+Welcome to **Elemental Quiz**, a captivating React-based personality quiz crafted as the final project for Codédex's Framework Valley: React course.
 Dive into a journey of self-discovery to uncover your elemental affinity—Fire, Water, Earth, or Air—through a series of thought-provoking questions.
 Each result is paired with a charming dog image from TheDogAPI, reflecting your element’s essence, wrapped in a sleek, responsive interface powered by Tailwind CSS and custom styling.
 Built with modern React practices, a robust Node.js backend, and an enhanced element determination algorithm, this project showcases both technical prowess and creative flair.

 ## 🌟 Features